 To randomly play the tracks on a disc: Quickly push and release "RAND".
 "RAND" will appear on the display.
 The disc you are listening to will play in random order.
 If you hear a beep, you held the button too long, and the player will play all the tracks in the magazine in random order.
-To turn off the random feature, push the "RAND" a second time.
+To turn off the random feature, push this button again.
+Compact disc auto changer onlybeep.
+"I B RAND," will appear on the display and the player will perform all the tracks on all the discs in the magazine in random order.
+To turn off the random feature, push this button again.